-Given rate, should be able to calculate the expected numbers

-Rate: # trisomies + # monosomies OR rather, #trisomies*2 since when you get a trisomy you also get a monsomy (but if you don’t end up seeing them, implies strong selection against a monosomy)

-GC:

-observed – 37

-expected – 74

-MA:

-observed – 27

-expected – 54

-rate

-1-μ# generations=total # lines-# aneuploid linestotal # lines

 The rate of aneuploidy was calculated using Equation 1.
 For the lab strain, the rate of aneuploidy was found to be 1.06 x10-4.
 The probability of getting one aneuploid event (i.e. a single monosomy or trisomy in a single line) was calculated using equation 2.
 For the lab strain this probability was found to be 0.178.
 Multiplying this by the number of lines in the lab strain gives 25.8, indicating we expect 25 lines to have one aneuploidy event.
 Our data shows we found 27 lines with one event.
 The probability of two aneuploid events was calculated from equation 3.
 In the lab strain we found the expected number of two aneuploid events to be ***.
 The probability of more than two aneuploid events was found using Equation 4.
 This probability in the lab strain was found to be 0.022, indicating that we would expect to see 3.19 lines with more than two events.
 Zero lines with more than two events were found, indicating strong selection against this type of aneuploidy.

 Hybrids of two yeast species have been shown to systematically lose all or part of one parent’s genome early in mitosis [9].
 It is possible that our hybrid of distantly-related S. cerevisiae strains may show a milder version of genome incompatibility as exemplified by the higher rate of aneuploidy compared to the homozygous lab strain.